 The first, and most important thing you need to do if you accidentally cut your dog's nail too short is to stay calm.
 Cutting the quick, or the sensitive area at the base of your dog’s nail, isn’t life-threatening but it is incredibly painful for them.
 This area is also highly vascular and can bleed a lot of cut into.

 By remaining calm and doing what you need to do to handle the situation quickly, you will prevent a lot of unnecessary stress for both you and your pup.
-Our dogs can read our emotions very well, and if you become stressed and frantic about cutting their nails too short, they will also become frantic.
+Our dogs can read our emotions very well, and if you become stressed and frantic about cutting their nails too short, they will also become frantic and stressed out.

 Not only will this damage their trust in you to even so much as touch their paws, but they will also become panicked.
 A frantic dog with a bleeding toenail does not spell good news for the carpet or upholstery in whatever room you were attempting to trim their nails in.